 <>1919mr18:mr23; Communist Party Congress #8 met and created the Politbiuro [F/]

-*--China in three-way political struggle between Sun Yat-sen, the nationalist Kuomintang, and warlord factions
+*--China in a multi-faceted political struggle between Sun Yat-sen, various war-lord factions, and activist-minded disciples of the Comintern

 <>1919ap04:my01; Germany | Bavarian Soviet Republic established and lasted less than one month before it was crushed by troops